scodes73/chess-analysis-wintrchess/README.md

 I welcome suggestions and bug reports.
 Please open an issue if you would like to suggest something.

 ## Thanks to:
-- Original Repo Forked from: https://github.com/imlokesh/free-chess-analysis
+- Original Repo Forked from: [Free Chess Analysis](https://github.com/imlokesh/free-chess-analysis)
 - Logo from [Chessboard icons created by Vectorsclub - Flaticon](https://www.flaticon.com/free-icons/chessboard)